NAVIGATION COURSEs FOR RUNNERS

 What are the timings for the course?

 We meet at 0900 at Inverness Leisure in Bught Park.
 You can either walk or drive there (there is plenty of free parking).
 We'll have a tea or coffee, get to know each other and set up the course.
-We'll then jump into my vehicle and head out to the nearby forests and hill surrounding Inverness.
+We'll then head out to the nearby forests and hill surrounding Inverness.
 No two courses are the same so the exact venue will depend on the group, the weather, and mountain conditions.
 We'll finish up at 1700.